Arweave-News/permablog/README.md

 # permablog

+## Implemented features

+Permablog is a pre-alpha project from arweave.news.
+It currently hosts the list of active arweave.news AMAs, giving the community a way to ask questions to AMA guests, and guests a way to answer - all powered by the blockweave and stored forever!

+## WIP features

-Pre-Alpha prototype for a way to upload, view, manage and blog posts on the permaweb.
+Permablog will be a way to upload, view, manage and blog posts on the permaweb.
 Sets and gets HTML files via the Arweave protocol.

-## Current features

 * Create new blog post
 * View other blog posts associated with your walllet